AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

 Heap Allocation
 -----------------

 - :rust:`Box<T>` allocates data on the heap

   - Stores a fixed-size pointer on the stack

   - Retains single ownership of heap data

   - Deallocates memory automatically when object goes out of scope

+- :rust:`Box<T>` is defined in prelude

 .. code:: rust